 What does this mean for me?

-For most users, this will just mean a slightly different experience for downloading your signed documents.
-However, if your organization is using any automated solutions for storing the signed documents that rely on the "document signed" email to contain download links, then those will stop working, and you should switch to using the Verified API instead.
+For most users, this just means a slightly different experience for downloading the signed documents.
+However, if your organization is using any automated solutions for storing the signed documents that rely on the "document signed" email to contain download links, then those will no longer be working and you should switch to using the Verified API instead.